 With over 40 different volunteers on the air in a typical week, a playlist section would be impossible for our small paid staff to maintain.
 Also, some of the volunteers either do not keep playlists or do so erratically.
 However, links to quite a few playlists can be seen at http://wevl.org/playlist.php.

 There are lots of reasons why the volunteer on air may not be able to answer the phone.
 They are usually related to the many tasks that are involved in producing a program.
-Since each person engineers her own show without any help, this can often leave little time for the phone.
+Since each person engineers his or her own show without any help, this can often leave little time for the phone.
 Some programs are pre-recorded.
 Occasionally a volunteer may receive harassing phone calls, which makes him or her reluctant to answer.
 Not all shows take requests; this is left to each volunteer's discretion.

 WEVL is always looking for creative volunteers, and we want to hear your ideas for a radio show you'd like to host.
 You can download a Program Application now or mail a stamped, self-addressed envelope to us at PO Box 40952, Memphis 38174 and we'll send you one.

 Along with your application, please send a demo CD of typical music you'd play if given a program.
 The CD should be at least one hour long and marked with your name and phone or e-mail.
 Mail the CD and the application to: Attn: Brian Craig, WEVL 89.9, PO Box 40952, Memphis 38174.

 Please note that WEVL's mission is to present diverse music; therefore, we do not accept applications for talk/spoken word programs.
 All program applications with music formats compatible with WEVL's programming and mission will be considered.